Carlos Arroyo: Career, Net Worth & More

 He also led the team to win the BSL championship defeating Banvit B.K with a score of 76-58 in the finals.
 As an individual, he had eight assists and 15 points in the game.

-Reasoning to his playing performance, he was asked to re-sign the contract for the season of 2014-2015.
-He accepted the deal and was selected for the All-Star Game of the Turkish Basketball Super League.
+Reasoning to his playing performance, he was asked to re-sign the contract for 2014-2015.
+He accepted the deal and was selected for the Turkish Basketball Super League All-Star Game.

-Arroyo was also nominated as the most valuable player at the end of the game, but sadly, he had to leave the team due to unpaid salaries.
-Moreover, he signed with two teams, FC Barcelona Lassa and Big 3.
+Arroyo was also nominated as the MVP at the end of the game, but sadly, he had to leave the team due to unpaid salaries.

 National Team Career

-Even with the lack of good players like Arroyo, Puerto Rico managed to win the gold medal defeating Panama in the semifinals and the Dominican Republic in the final.
+Despite lacking good players like Arroyo, Puerto Rico won the gold medal, defeating Panama in the semifinals and the Dominican Republic in the final.

 Carlos Arroyo Teams